What FERPA Is & Why It Needs To Be Restored

 - Permitting officials to record their redisclosures only by group, at the time they are made, and only requiring them to send these records of redisclosure upon the request of an educational agency or institution.

 Many are legitimate reasons for records requests.
-But that doesn’t mean the need for consent shouldn’t be debated and reinstated.
+But that doesn’t mean the need for consent shouldn’t be reinstated.
 And two of the “conditions” totally open the data floodgates:

 - (1)(B) A contractor, consultant, volunteer, or other party to whom an agency or institution has outsourced institutional services or functions may be considered a school official under this paragraph…